"Elevated Messy" (w/ Rachel Sennott)

 This is so great.
 I'm so happy.

 It's three safe people.
-We can all get stoned with each other.
+We can only get stoned with each other.

 Yes.
 And y'all, and y'all behind the scenes.